GreenfieldVentures/angular-on-screen-keyboard/README.md

     * Keys can also be specified in more detail by passing an object instead of a char.
 Examples can be seen in [Demo 2] and [Demo 3]
         * `colspan` - Specifies how wide, in number of keys, the key will be.
 Default: 1
         * `text` - The text on the key and thereby the value the pressed key will send to the currently selected input field
+        * `upperCase / lowerCase` - As an alternative to the `text` property, you can manually specify the characters to use for upper & lower case.
+For regular letters in the array passed as single characters the upper and lower casing is handled automatically
         * `type` - Specifies the type of key.
 The value will be set as an additional class name on the key's element, though some reserved names will give the key extra powers such as 'margin', 'erase' and 'shift
     * To specify an empty space instead of a key, for layout purposes, by adding an object with the type set to margin: ``` {type: 'margin'}``` in the array
 * `uppercase-all-words` - By specifying this attribute the keyboard will be set to uppercase before entering the first letter of every new word